danijimmy19/CrossTraceWebsiteFingerprinting/README.md

 - x_test: This file constains the traffic traces for testing/evaluating the trained CNN model
 - y_test: This file contains labels corresponding the traffic traces in x_test

-**Note: -** The data needed for various experiments are organized in subdirectories similar to the code.
+**Note:** The data needed for various experiments are organized in subdirectories similar to the code.

 #### Contact
 - Jimmy Dani (<danijy@mail.uc.edu>), University of Cincinnati